Adventune/peppi-2-ics/README.md

 # Peppi2ICS

-Exporting tool to export current term timetable from Peppi into an ICS.
+Tool to export timetables for current enrolments from Peppi into an ICS.
 Pair for example with
 [bulk edit calendar events](https://bulkeditcalendarevents.com/index.html) to get clean timetables into Google calendar.